inspyration/xbus.broker/doc/source/gettingstarted.rst

 With docker
 -----------

 Xbus is packaged using docker to help deploy it.
-To be continued... # TODO
+The docker images will soon be ready on the docker hub.

 Using the source code
 ---------------------